Lunge-feeding Blue Whale, Beaty Biodiversity Museum

 -UBC Public Affairs

 In 1987, a 26m female blue whale washed up on a remote beach on the northwest coast of Prince Edward Island and was buried.
-Twenty years later, the University of British Columbia acquired rights to recover the specimen, which was intended to become the main exhibit within the Beaty Biodiversity Museum's glass-surrounded atrium, showcasing the awesome biodiversity held within our oceans.
-Cetacea was asked to lead this endeavor due to a reputation for excellence in the field, specifically with logistically complex projects.
+Twenty years later, the University of British Columbia acquired rights to recover the specimen, which was intended to become the main exhibit within the Beaty Biodiversity Museum's main glass atrium, showcasing the awesome biodiversity held within our oceans.
+Cetacea was asked to lead this challenging endeavour.

-The Blue Whale Project had to meet substantial challenges right from the start, beginning with the fact that the 150 tonne carcass had hardly decayed and had sustained significant skeletal damage during its burial 20 years ago (see images from the recovery dig on YouTube).
+We encountered substantial challenges right from the start, beginning with the fact that the 150 tonne carcass had hardly decayed and had sustained significant skeletal damage during its 20 year burial (see images from the recovery dig on YouTube).
 This was a multi-faceted project with media and educational focus throughout the stages of cleaning the bones, bone repair and preparation, articulation design and articulation through to final installation of the skeleton.
 The entire project was completed over two and a half years and some of the process can be seen on Discovery's feature-length documentary, Raising Big Blue.

-This is the largest suspended skeleton in the world, mounted dynamically in Cetacea's signature style with an entirely internal armature, further hidden by artistically rendered cartilage.
-The articulation was carried out by scientists, based on careful documentation in the field and consultation with experts to ensure anatomical accuracy.
-All missing bones have been replicated and painted to match the original bone.
+This is the largest internally supported suspended skeleton in the world, mounted dynamically in Cetacea's signature style.
+The armature is hidden with artistically stylized cartilege.
+Its articulation was carried out scientifically, based on careful documentation in the field and consultation with research specialists to ensure anatomical accuracy.
+All missing bones and restored areas have been replicated and painted to match the original bone.
 Damage to the skeleton has been repaired with the exception of her left flipper, which tells an interesting story.

 She has been postured, jaws partially agape, with flippers extended and guiding her through the water as she gives a powerful thrust of her tail.
 Imagine this largest creature known to live on earth just completing a surface lunge-feed, rolled over on her right side and about to descend to the depths below, engaged in the world's largest known biodynamic activity.